tbang618/RustGuides/CargoTutorial.md

 ## Cargo Overview
 We can group the source files of a project together with a **manifest** that describes the project: this abstraction is called **package**.

 **Cargo** is Rust's package manager.
-We can abstract the tedium of building projects to Cargo and
+We can abstract the tedium of building projects to Cargo.

 What Cargo can do:
-- Corectly invoke rustc (or another tool)
+- Correctly invoke rustc (or another tool)
 - Resolve dependencies (fetch and build necessary library crates)
 - Set up project managment tools